ptahdunbar/yarrfiles/README.md

 1. Run `~/.yarrfiles/bin/yarrfiles --uninstall`
 2. Arrr, set sail ye scury dogs!

+## Usage Notes
+- The general idea is to fork the repo and personalized it with your dotfiles, scripts, plugins, and executables.
+- Use custom for machine specific overrides & functionality as the folder is ignored by git.

 ## Credits
 - [Robby Russell](http://planetargon.com/who-we-are/robby-russell) for [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh)